Taking care in winter

 Weather in Northern Ireland can be severe.
 Extreme shifts in weather patterns can lead to flooding in vulnerable areas and make some roads and motorways inaccessible.

 The Met Office works with the Rivers Agency, Transport NI (formerly known as Roads Service) and NI Water to forecast areas where floods are likely.
-You should contact your local agency in the event of flooding or telephone the flooding incident line:
+You should contact your local agency if there is flooding or telephone the flooding incident line:

 - Telephone: 0300 2000 100